Neurologic physical therapy residency

 Recommended items

-The following items are highly recommended for completion (graduation from the program not contingent on completion):
+The following items are highly recommended, however, graduation from the program is not contingent on completion:

 - Attend at least one national conference or approved course that covers specialist level material